 Following popular demand, we’ve decided to launch a brand new holiday: Sri Lanka and the work of Geoffrey Bawa.
-It’s the latest addition to our wide range of unique and experience-based itineraries.
-Bawa was one of the most influential Asian architects of his generation and given my own keen interest in the field, I thought I’d write a blog post discussing who he was and what made his work remarkable.
+It’s the latest addition to our wide range of unique and experience-based itineraries in Sri Lanka.
+Geoffrey Bawa was one of the most influential Asian architects of his generation and given my own keen interest in the field, I thought I’d write a blog post discussing Bawa’s time in Sri Lanka, who he was and what made his work remarkable.

 In short, Geoffrey Bawa is Sri Lanka’s most celebrated architect.
 He amalgamated the contemporary with the traditional, integrating the interior with the exterior to create a specific style of tropical architecture still admired today – not just in Sri Lanka but in the entire world.
 But there is much more to tell about Bawa’s life.

 Geoffrey Manning Bawa was born to a privileged Burgher family on the 23rd of July 1919 in British Colonial Ceylon.
 His father, Justice Benjamin William Bawa was of Sri Lankan and British parentage and mother Bertha Marianne was of Scottish, German and Sinhalese descent.